 DNA data and phylogenetic analyses

-We annotated DAN genes in representative species of all major groups of chordates.
-We identified genomic fragments containing DAN genes in Ensembl (Zerbino et al., 2018) using BLASTN or National Center for Biotechnology Information (NCBI) database (refseq_genomes, htgs, and wgs; Geer et al., 2010) using TBLASTN (Altschul, Gish, Miller, Myers, & Lipman, 1990) with default settings.
-Conserved synteny was also used to define the genomic region containing DAN genes.
+To minimize potential errors in the annotation of the sequences, we manually annotated DAN genes in representative species of all major groups of chordates.
+To do so, we first identified genomic fragments containing DAN genes in Ensembl v86 (Zerbino et al., 2018) or National Center for Biotechnology Information (NCBI) databases (refseq_genomes, htgs, and wgs; Geer et al., 2010) based on conserved synteny s.
 Once identified, genomic pieces were extracted including the 5′ and 3′ flanking genes.
-After extraction, we curated the existing annotation by comparing known exon sequences to genomic pieces using the program Blast2seq with default parameters (Tatusova & Madden, 1999).
+After extraction, we manually curated the existing annotation or we annotate the novo by comparing known exon sequences (query sequence) from a species that share a common ancestor most recently in time to the species of which the genomic piece (subject sequence) is being analyzed using the program Blast2seq v2.5 with default parameters (Tatusova & Madden, 1999).
 Sequences derived from shorter records based on genomic DNA or complementary DNA were also included to attain a broad taxonomic coverage.
 We included representative species from mammals, birds, reptiles, amphibians, lobe-finned fish, holostean fish, teleost fish, cartilaginous fish, cyclostomes, urochordates and cephalochordates (Supplementary Table S1).
 Amino acid sequences were aligned using the FFT-NS-i strategy from MAFFT v.6 (Katoh & Standley, 2013).
+Our alignment contained 424 sequences and a length of 797 characters.
 Phylogenetic relationships were estimated using maximum likelihood and Bayesian approaches.
 Our goal was to estimate the history of a gene family, not the phylogeny of the organismal lineages themselves, hence we used traditional gene-tree based phylogenetic methods (Edwards, 2009; Yang & Rannala, 2012).
 We used IQ-Tree (Kalyaanamoorthy et al., 2017) to select the best-fitting model of amino acid substitution (JTT + I + G4) and to obtain the maximum likelihood tree (Trifinopoulos et al. 2016) and assessed support for the nodes with 1,000 bootstrap pseudoreplicates using the ultrafast routine.
 Bayesian searches were conducted in MrBayes v.3.1.2 (Ronquist and Huelsenbeck, 2003), setting two independent runs of six simultaneous chains for 5x106 generations, sampling every 2,500 generations, and using default priors.
+Once the analyses were done, we verified that the estimated sample size (ESS) exceeded the recommended value of 200 using Tracer ver 1.7.1 (Rambaut et al. 2018).
 The run was deemed converged once the likelihood scores reached an asymptotic value and the average standard deviation of split frequencies remained < 0.01.
 We discarded all trees that were sampled before convergence, and we evaluated support for the nodes and parameter estimates from a majority rule consensus of the last 4,000 trees.

 Assessments of Conserved Synteny